List of airports in Ethiopia

 This is a list of airports in Ethiopia, grouped by type and sorted by location.

 Transport in Ethiopia is overseen by the Ministry of Transport and Communications.

+In December 2024, it was reported that Ethiopia will be constructing a new airport worth US$6 billion near its capital Addis Ababa.
+The airport will be Africa's largest and busiest airport and is designed to serve 100 million passengers annually.

 Airports

 Airport names shown in bold indicate the airport has scheduled service on commercial airlines.